scalar-labs/scalardb-samples/scalardb-analytics-postgresql-sample/README.md

 +--------------+--------+--------------+----------------+-----------------+-----------------+-----------+
 ```

-You have the foreign table of `dynamons._customer` in the PostgreSQL database as well.
+You should see the foreign table for `dynamons._customer` in the PostgreSQL database as well.

 ```shell
 $ psql -U postgres -h localhost test -c '\d dynamons._customer';